 Jacqueline Hacking – Voice

-Jacqueline was born in Arbroath on the North-East coast of Scotland and she has been living locally in St Neots for the last 7 years.
+Jacqueline was born in Arbroath on the North-East coast of Scotland and she has been Jacqueline Hacking 2living locally in St Neots for the last 7 years.
 Jacqueline sung from a very early age and performed at events and competitions in and around Arbroath.
 After leaving school she trained as a singing teacher in Aberdeen before moving to Leeds to study a BA (Hons) Music Studies Degree at Leeds College of Music.

 Jacqueline specialises in Opera and oratorio and she has performed as a soprano soloist for a number of choirs and Opera companies.
 Her most notable roles have been as Mrs Ford in ‘The Merry Wives of Windsor’ by Otto Nicolai, 1st Lady in Mozart’s ‘Magic Flute’ and Queen Dido in Purcell’s ‘Dido and Aeneas’.
 Having spent many of her early years singing traditional Scottish music, Jacqueline is also an accomplished folk singer.